FairwindsOps/insights-docs/docs/features/policy-mappings.md

 ---
 meta:
   - name: description
-    content: "Fairwinds Insights | Documentation: About the Policy-Mappings."
+    content: "Fairwinds Insights | Documentation: About the Policy Mappings."
 ---

-# Policy-Mappings
+# Policy Mappings

 Policy Mappings allow the users to specify the Policies that are allowed to run.
 Previously, all Policies were run by default.
 Now, organizations owners can take an “opt-in” approach and declare specific Policies they’d like to run against those resources (provided by the App Groups) – helping Owners reduce Action Item “information overload”.